Policy Evaluation in Continuous MDPs with Efficient Kernelized Gradient Temporal Difference: Markov Decision Processes

+{Whereas in \cite{koppel2019parsimonious}, compressed kernel methods are analyzed for supervised learning and a tunable tradeoff between memory and sub-optimality is provided, here we study compressed kernel methods in the context of policy evaluation in reinforcement learning.
+This later context requires surmounting the technical challenges associated with nested expectations, specifically, that SQG is defined by coupled supermartingales, rather than standard stochastic descent arguments in \cite{koppel2019parsimonious}, and hence has fundamental qualitative and quantitative departures from existing works on RKHS learning.}

+We note that this hard-thresholding projection could be applied to other stochastic algorithms in RKHS for reinforcement learning such as \cite{ormoneit2002kernel,taylor2009kernelized,grunewalder2012modelling,dai2016learning}, but applying them to incremental methods (LSTD) \cite{powell2011review,JMLR:v17:13-016} remains elusive since relating the per-step bias caused by sparsification to ensure valid descent directions is elusive.}

 {As a result,} we conduct functional SQG descent via sparse projections of the SQG{.
 This maintains a moderate-complexity} sample path exactly towards $V^*$, which may be made arbitrarily close to {the Bellman fixed point} by decreasing the regularizer.
-By generalizing the relationship between SQG and supermartingales in \citep{wang2017stochastic} to Hilbert spaces, we establish that the sparse projected SQG sequence converges almost surely to the Bellman fixed point with decreasing learning rates, and converges in mean while maintaining finite complexity when constant learning rates are used (Section \ref{sec:convergence}).
+By generalizing the relationship between SQG and supermartingales in \cite{wang2017stochastic} to Hilbert spaces, we establish that the sparse projected SQG sequence converges almost surely to the Bellman fixed point with decreasing learning rates, and converges in mean while maintaining finite complexity when constant learning rates are used (Section \ref{sec:convergence}).
+We then empirically evaluate the proposed value function approximation method on the discrete Mountain Car domain in Section \ref{sec:experiments} and summarize our findings in Section \ref{sec:discussion}.

+{ We would like to point out that convergence of two time-scale methods is well-understood \cite{wang2016accelerating,wang2017stochastic}; however, applying these methods as is requires decision variables to be \emph{vectors}, not \emph{functions}.
+This parameterization, however, causes an approximation error which is difficult to characterize (see \cite{JMLR:v17:13-016}).
+In contrast, the RKHS parameterization, operating with the combination of projections and SQG, attains solutions that are close to the minimizer of the true Bellman evaluation error, where closeness is controlled by regularization introduced in the next section.
+This is due to the fact that RKHS possesses universal approximation under judicious choice of the kernel \cite{micchelli2006universal}, thus circumventing approximation error.}